swcarpentry/python-second-language/_episodes/09-pandas.md

 ## Referencing Columns

 Pandas offers two different ways to access data in a column.
-These syntanicallyn simimlar ways can have their respective benefits.
-However, to help with readibility it is generally a good idea to use the same method throughout your code.
+These syntactically similar ways can have their respective benefits.
+However, to help with readability it is generally a good idea to use the same method throughout your code.

 Before we start selecting individual columns, let's take a look at our column labels.